Megyn Kelly leaving Fox News for NBC News

 It is not yet clear if Kelly's Sunday night program will air during the NFL football season, when NBC broadcasts "Sunday Night Football."
 When asked, an NBC News source said "all timing is TBD."

+Some of it depends on when Kelly's loose ends at Fox are tied up.

+Fox News stars rarely leave the network.
+When they do, Fox sometimes treats them harshly.

-Kelly was in an awkward work setting at Fox over the last year to say the least.
-Bill O'Reilly, the 8 p.m. host, and Sean Hannity, the 10 p.m. host, both publicly clashed with her at various moments in 2016, furthering the speculation that she might not want to remain at Fox.
+To be sure, Kelly was in an awkward work setting at Fox over the last year.
+O'Reilly, the 8 p.m. host, and Sean Hannity, the 10 p.m. host, both publicly clashed with her at various moments in 2016, furthering the speculation that she might not want to remain at Fox.

 Kelly also played a key role in the ouster of Fox News chief executive Roger Ailes, who left the network amid multiple sexual harassment allegations.
 Kelly herself accused Ailes of sexually harassing her and making inappropriate comments in private meetings.